jorgeyp/rsvp-stream-exercise/README.md

 - Kafka topic: "meetup"
 - MongoDB database: "meetup"
 - MongoDB collection: "rsvp"
+This can be changed in the `config/` folder of each project.

 Then you can run the projects with the following commands:
 - ws2kafka: `sbt run`